romankuchin/ica0002-2025/10-backups/README.md

     12 0 * * 0  backup  duplicity --no-encryption full /home/backup/mysql/ rsync://elvis@backup.x.y/mysql
     12 0 * * 1-6  backup  duplicity --no-encryption incremental /home/backup/mysql/ rsync://elvis@backup.x.y/mysql
+Remember -- the username on the backup server is case-sensitive!

 Make sure that whichever schedule you choose the first created backup is full -- not incremental.
 You might need to create the first full backup yourself -- just run the command from the Cron tab